How did Russo-Japanese Relations Affect World War II?

 Japanese Invasion of Manchuria and its impact on Soviet-Japanese Relations

 By 1932, it was clear that the militarists in Japan were gaining power when it invaded Manchuria.
 This led to increasingly tense Soviet-Japanese relations.
-Japanese invasion of China in 1937 was a sign of Japan’s desire to expand beyond their borders.
+The Japanese invasion of China in 1937 was a sign of Japan’s desire to expand beyond its borders.

 These tensions would eventually lead to an undeclared war between the Soviet Union and Japan along the Mongolian-Manchurian border in 1939.
 The Soviet Union won this war decisively.
 This war had important consequences for the development of World War II.